e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 </script>

 ```
-Note, do not forget to put an existing image in appropriate folder, to make the code work.
+Note, do not forget to put an existing image in the appropriate folder, to make the code work.

 Now, let's add some interactivity to our slide - install `wiz-flip` component to the presentation.
 Just run the command `wiz install wiz-flip` in the root project folder.
 You may need to stop the `wiz dev --watch` command, in such case just press Ctrl + C twice.
 Next thing we should do -link the component on a slide - just add the following string inside the script tag: